yoyow-org/yoyow-node-sdk/middleware/README-EN.md

     unlocked >>> update_platform <yoyow uid> <"platform name"> <pledge amount> <symbol of coin> "<url for platform>" "<json string of platform's extra information>" true

-for example:
+For example:

     unlocked >>> update_platform 235145448 "newplatformname" 10000 YOYO null null true

-the result returned is same as `Create platform`.
+The result returned is same as `Create platform`.

 > Note: leave `platform name`, `url for platform` and `extra information` to `null` will not change the corresponding value， that's to say in the previous example，the `url for platform` and `extra information` won't be changed.